SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 - Returning `even`
 - Returning `odd`

-Write one or two tests passing parameters that are **NOT** of type string to the function expecting it to return undefined.
+Write one or two tests passing in parameters that are **NOT** of type string to the function, expecting it to return undefined.

 ```js
 describe("Is Odd Or Even", function(){